 Dynamic data is any sales-related input that updates automatically to present the most accurate data in real-time.
 Once a change occurs, the whole dataset transforms as well, avoiding the problem of using outdated information.
 With dynamic data, you can be sure that all the decision-making processes are made in accordance with the latest available knowledge, which helps to conduct business operations much more efficiently.

 An example of dynamic data is the Google Analytics tool which offers you up-to-date insights into the website traffic.
-As for a more sales-related example, some customer relationship management tools (CRMs) support dynamic data collection as well.
+As for a more sales-related example, some lead management software (CRMs) support dynamic data collection as well.

 Differences Between Static and Dynamic B2B Data